drzo/feather-chat-template/README.md

 # Featherless Chat Template

-A production-ready chat interface for the Featherless AI platform.
+A starter template for a chat interface for the Featherless AI platform.
 Get started with AI-powered chat in minutes.

 ## 🚀 Quick Start